clasqm/freedos-repo/Commandline.md

     + IP - Provides a quick and easy way to see at once which TSR programs from the Inkutils are currently resident in memory.
     + INKUTILS -  A friendly, menu driven user guide covering each Inkutil with full instructions and examples.
     + Freeware by Mark Incley.
++ [NCONVERT](./zip/nconvert.zip) 6.88 - Graphics converter and resizer.
+    + Nconvert is the multi-format commandline image converter for Win32, DOS, OS/2, and other platforms.
+    + Type "nconvert -help" for available options.
 + [OZPACK](./zip/ozpack.zip) 1.3 - Great Australian utilities.
     + Shareware by Kevin Solway (other programs by Solway on this page have been explicitly declared to be freeware.
 This one has not).
     + I have removed MOVE, since it is already in FreeDOS.